Metallica frontman's foundation sells land here to Rosemont Copper for $1.2 million

 Metallica and its band members have had numerous ties to Arizona over the years, the Phoenix New Times reported in 2017.

-The website Celebrity Net Worth estimates Hetfield's net worth at $300 million.
-He is a founder, lead singer, guitarist, and songwriter for Metallica.
-It formed 40 years ago this month, when he and drummer Lars Ulrich got together via an ad in Ulrich’s LA Recycler newspaper, the band's website says.
+The website Celebrity Net Worth estimates Hetfield’s net worth at $300 million.
+He is a founder, lead singer, guitarist and songwriter for Metallica.
+The band formed 40 years ago this month, when he and drummer Lars Ulrich got together via an ad in Ulrich’s LA Recycler newspaper, the band’s website says.